bwahacker/ssh-config-dropbox-sync/README.md

-# SSH Config Dropbox Sync
+# SSH Config Bidirectional Sync

-A Python script that intelligently syncs SSH configuration files between your Dropbox and local SSH directory.
+A Python script that intelligently syncs SSH configuration files between your Dropbox and local SSH directory in both directions.

 ## Features

+- **Bidirectional Sync**: Syncs in both directions - always uses the newest config regardless of location
 - **Smart Merging**: Intelligently merges SSH config entries without duplicating existing configurations
-- **Timestamp Checking**: Only syncs when the Dropbox config is newer than your local config
+- **Timestamp Checking**: Compares modification times to determine which config is newer
-- **Backup Creation**: Automatically creates backups of your local config before making changes
+- **Backup Creation**: Automatically creates backups before making changes to either location
 - **Dry Run Mode**: Test what would be changed without actually modifying files
 - **Detailed Logging**: Comprehensive logging to track what's happening during sync

 ## How It Works

-1. Checks for SSH config file in `~/Dropbox/.ssh/config`
+1. Checks for SSH config files in both `~/Dropbox/.ssh/config` and `~/.ssh/config`
-2. Compares modification timestamps with your local `~/.ssh/config`
+2. Compares modification timestamps to determine which is newer
+3. Syncs in the appropriate direction:
-3. If Dropbox config is newer (or no local config exists), parses both files
+   - **Dropbox → Local**: When Dropbox config is newer or no local config exists
+   - **Local → Dropbox**: When local config is newer or no Dropbox config exists
+   - **No sync**: When timestamps are identical (within 1 second)
 4. Intelligently merges configurations:
-   - Adds new Host entries from Dropbox
+   - Adds new Host entries from the source
-   - Updates existing entries with Dropbox values (Dropbox takes precedence)
+   - Updates existing entries with source values (newer file takes precedence)
-   - Preserves local-only entries
+   - Preserves target-only entries
-5. Creates a backup of your existing config
+5. Creates a backup of the target config
 6. Writes the merged configuration

 ## Usage